 A DJI Mavic 3 aerial 360 photo was posted by Aveos, a professional drone operator based in Poland.

-DJI Mavic 3 (previewed here) is the new flagship consumer drone from the leading drone manufacturer DJI.
+DJI Mavic 3 (reviewed here) is the new flagship consumer drone from the leading drone manufacturer DJI.
 It is the first consumer drone to have a Micro Four Thirds size sensor.
 With the larger sensor, photos have a higher dynamic range, bit depth, and signal-to-noise ratio.

 Many people use drones for videos but they are also used for photography, including aerial panoramas.
 Most DJI drones support a 360 photo mode.
 However, the Mavic 3’s current firmware doesn’t have a 360 photo mode yet, which DJI has promised in a firmware update in January 2022.